Revenge (1990 film)

-Revenge is a 1990 American romantic action thriller film directed by Tony Scott and starring Kevin Costner, Anthony Quinn, Madeleine Stowe, Miguel Ferrer and Sally Kirkland.
+Revenge is a 1990 American Neo-noir romantic thriller film directed by Tony Scott and starring Kevin Costner, Anthony Quinn, Madeleine Stowe, Miguel Ferrer and Sally Kirkland.
 Some scenes were filmed in Mexico.
 The film is a production of New World Pictures and Rastar Films and was released by Columbia Pictures.
 Revenge also features one of John Leguizamo's earliest film roles.
 The film is based on a novella written by Jim Harrison, published in Esquire magazine in 1979.
 Harrison co-wrote the script for the film.
+The film received a cult following since its release especially for its dark theme and Scott's direction.
+It was remade in Pakistan twice as Zid (1991) and Baghi (2001).

 Plot

-Michael J. "Jay" Cochran (Kevin Costner) is a U.S. Navy aviator, leaving the service after 12 years.
-He receives a matched pair of Beretta shotguns and an invitation from his wealthy friend, Tiburon "Tibey" Mendez (Anthony Quinn) to spend time at his hacienda in Mexico.
+Michael J. "Jay" Cochran is a U.S. Navy aviator, leaving the service after 12 years.
+He receives a matched pair of Beretta shotguns and an invitation from his wealthy friend, Tiburon "Tibey" Mendez to spend time at his hacienda in Mexico.
 Tibey is also a powerful crime boss, constantly surrounded by bodyguards.

-In Mexico, Cochran meets Tibey's beautiful young wife, Miryea (Madeleine Stowe) who lives in lavish surroundings, but is unhappy because her much-older husband does not want children, feeling pregnancy would spoil her looks.
+In Mexico, Cochran meets Tibey's beautiful young wife, Miryea, who lives in lavish surroundings, but is unhappy because her much older husband does not want to have any children, feeling pregnancy would spoil her looks.

-Jay presents Tibey with a Navy G-1 leather flight jacket.
-But he rubs Tibey's suspicious right-hand man, Cesar (Tomas Milian) the wrong way by behaving independently and not acting like an employee.
-After a dinner Tibey conducts a private meeting with business associates, killing one of them, while elsewhere Miryea and Jay get better acquainted, developing a romantic attraction for each other.
+Right from his late arrival, Cochran rubs Tibey's suspicious right-hand man, Cesar, the wrong way by behaving independently and not acting like an employee.
+After enjoying a friendly reunion with Tibey, Cochran presents Tibey with a Navy G-1 leather flight jacket, confirming their very close friendship.

+After an awkward dinner with Tibey, Cochran, Miryea, and two of Cesar's rude and crude associates, Tibey conducts a private meeting with the latter duo asserting his strict standards and cruel discipline, especially when it comes to family and friends, killing one of them.

+Later, Miryea and Cochran get better acquainted and develop a romantic attraction towards one another.

-During a party, with Tibey and his men nearby, Jay and Miryea secretly have sex in a closet.
-Jay tells her he intends to leave Mexico, worried that Tibey will become aware of the situation.
-Miryea begs him to stay and having fallen in love with her, he agrees and together, they arrange a secret rendezvous at a remote cabin in Mexico.
+During a party and with Tibey and his men nearby, Cochran and Miryea have sex.
+Cochran tells Miryea he intends to leave Mexico, worried that Tibey will become aware of the situation.
+Miryea begs Cochran to stay, and, having fallen in love with her, he agrees; they then arrange a secret rendezvous at his cabin in Mexico.

 Miryea tells Tibey that she will be visiting her sister in Miami, but Tibey overhears a telephone conversation in which Miryea asks her sister to lie for her.
 Tibey drives Miryea to the airport, giving her one last kiss.
-Jay is secretly waiting inside the airport and they drive off to the cabin.
+Cochran is secretly waiting inside the airport, and they drive off to his cabin.

-At their hideaway, they are surprised by Tibey and his men.
-Jay's beloved dog Rocky is shot dead.
-Calling Miryea a "faithless whore", Tibey strikes her and cuts her across the mouth with a knife (creating half a Glasgow smile) as Tibey's henchmen viciously beat Jay bloody.
-After setting fire to the cabin, they dump Jay in the desert, leaving him to die.
+At their hideaway, they are ambushed by Tibey and his men.
+Cochran's beloved dog, Rocky, is shot dead.
+Tibey slashes Miryea across her face with a switchblade, creating a deep scar, as his henchmen viciously beat Cochran into unconsciousness.
+After setting fire to the cabin, they dump Cochran in the desert, leaving him to die.